Multi-Agent Reinforcement Learning for Energy Harvesting Two-Hop Communications with a Partially Observable State: Introduction

 \subsection{Related Work}

-The study of EH wireless communications has been based on three different approaches, namely, offline approaches \cite{Tutuncuoglu2012, Ozel2011, Orhan2013, Orhan2012, Li2017, OzelBC2012, Fu2016, Yang2012, Wang2015, Gunduz2011, Orhan2015, Ortiz2015, LuoYaming2013, Varan2013, Tutuncuoglu2013, Varan2013b}, online approaches \cite{Lei2009, Luo2013, Zeng2015, Minasian2014, Amirnavaei2015} and learning approaches \cite{Blasco2013, Ortiz2016, Blasco2015, Ortiz20162hop}.
-The offline approaches assume complete non-causal knowledge regarding the EH processes, the data arrival processes and the channel fading processes.
+The study of EH wireless communications has been based on three different approaches, namely, offline approaches \cite{Tutuncuoglu2012, Ozel2011, Orhan2013, Orhan2012, Orhan2012ProcCost, Li2017, OzelBC2012, Fu2016, Yang2012, Wang2015, Gunduz2011, Orhan2015, Ortiz2015, LuoYaming2013, Varan2013, Tutuncuoglu2013, Varan2013b}, online approaches \cite{Lei2009, Luo2013, Zeng2015, Minasian2014, Amirnavaei2015} and learning approaches \cite{Blasco2013, Ortiz2016, Gregori2016, Xiao2015, Chaoming2009, Shresthamali2017, Blasco2015, Ortiz20162hop}.
+The offline approaches assume complete non-causal knowledge regarding the EH, the data arrival and the channel fading processes.
 Although this assumption cannot be fulfilled in reality, the offline approaches are useful to derive upper bounds of the performance.
-A more relaxed assumption is considered by the online approaches where only statistical knowledge about the EH processes, the data arrival processes and the channel fading processes is assumed to be available in advance.
+A more relaxed assumption is considered by the online approaches where only statistical knowledge is assumed to be available in advance.
 However, in real scenarios this statistical knowledge might not be available, especially if non-stationary EH, data arrival and channel fading processes are considered.
-The requirement of complete non-causal knowledge (offline approaches) or statistical knowledge (online approaches) regarding the EH processes, the data arrival processes and the channel fading processes can be overcome if a learning approach is considered.
-This is due to the fact that in learning approaches, more specifically in reinforcement learning, an agent learns how to behave in an unknown environment by interacting with it.
-In the case of EH communications, the agent can be the EH transmitter and the environment includes the unknown EH process, the data arrival process and the channel fading process.
-In the following, we give an overview of the state of the art of offline, online and learning approaches, first for EH point-to-point communications and secondly for EH two-hop communications.
+The requirement of complete non-causal knowledge (offline approaches) or statistical knowledge (online approaches) can be overcome if a learning approach is considered.
+This is because in learning approaches, more specifically in reinforcement learning (RL), an agent learns how to behave in an unknown environment by interacting with it.
+For EH communications, the agent can be the EH transmitter and the environment is the unknown EH, data arrival and channel fading processes.
+In the following, we give an overview of the state of the art of these approaches, first for EH point-to-point communications and secondly for EH two-hop communications.